bansal6498/.NET-Interview-Questions/Dot Net/Basics_QA.md

 Printing is more of a temporary or debugging feature, whereas logging is a structured and persistent record of events or activities in an application.
 ### Value Types vs Reference Types
 **Value Types** These types hold data directly and are stored on the stack.
 Examples include `int, double, char, struct.`
--   When a value type is assigned to another variable, a copy of the data is made.
+-   When a value type is assigned to another variable, a copy of the data is made.</br>

 **Reference Types** These types store a reference (or pointer) to the actual data, which is stored on the heap.
 Examples include `class`, `string`, `array`, `delegate`.
 -   When a reference type is assigned to another variable, both variables point to the same memory location, so changes to one will affect the other.
 ### Out vs Ref